 Countries have tried their best efforts to protect the health and lives of their population.
 Trade policy instruments in response to the health crisis, such as the restriction or limitation of export and sharing of raw materials, medical supplies, and vaccines have been implemented.

 International trade and health has come to a new era.
 While the existing problem of negative impacts of trade such as access to essential medicines is exacerbated by the pandemic, the impacts of health on international trade such as from locking down to prevent further transmission on the economy is inevitable and beyond what we could expect.
+The aspect of international trade and health will not be the same.
+The inequality of access to medicines, treatments, and vaccines that we witnessed during the pandemic confirms the need for a better global health system and better global governance.

 The International Trade and Health (ITH) Conference this year will revisit the impact of COVID-19 on international trade and health aspects and discuss future international trade and health, on the issues of global public goods and global governance, in preparation for better response in the future.
 It is expected that the evidence, actions, and capacity needed will be identified to provide inputs for future international trade and health.